nicole-numfocus/pandas-czi/proposal.md

   unique vistors per month.

-  The proposal consists of library maintenance, improving the extension array interface, a native extension type for text data, and documentation tooling improvements.
+  The proposal consists of library maintenance, improving the extension array interface, a native extension type for text data, and improvements to pandas documentation and performance monitoring tooling.

 ---